 The Winter Park Express, operated by Amtrak, carries skiers, snow lovers and other day-trippers between Denver's Union Station and Winter Park Resort during ski season.
-The express runs weekends only plus the first and second Fridays in January, February and March.
+The express runs Fridays, Saturdays and Sundays in January, February and March.
 A train first started running on this route in 1912, giving the line plenty of history behind it.
 Trains depart Union Station at 7 a.m., arriving at Winter Park Resort at 9 a.m.
 All tickets are one-way only, so passengers can spend the day at Winter Park before boarding the train at 4:30 p.m. for the return trip, arriving at Union Station at 6:40 p.m. or stay overnight or even a week for a romantic getaway.
 Ticket sales for the following season typically start in August.
 Reserve seats as far in advance as possible as the train can sell out.

 City Park's Ferril Lake is a sweet spot for a couple to rent a pedal boat or kayak and spend an afternoon or summer evening out on the water.
 Created in 1882, City Park was once 320 acres of windswept prairie.
 Today, it is acres of green and gardens, lakes and home to the Denver Zoo and Denver Museum of Nature & Science, including the IMAX Theater and planetarium.
 The park lies within five miles of 85 percent of all Denver residents and is both a local destination and prime destination for visitors to the Mile High City.
 In addition to kayaking and pedal boating, couples can also stroll along the park's bucolic pathways and through its gardens.
 And if you want to pair your romance with a good workout, there are water trikes to rent.

 Stylish and decidedly romantic, The Cooper Lounge is a sophisticated retreat set high above the more frenetic activity of the Great Hall in Denver's Union Station.
-Here couples can enjoy high-end cocktails, an extensive wine list, beer and chef-created bites in a cozy space that, like Union Station itself, evokes all the romance of the long-ago Golden Age of train travelespecially late in the evening when daylight has faded and the lounge takes on its most intimate ambiance.
-Cooper Lounge is always available to guests of the equally romantic Crawford Hotel, also inside Union Station, so make plans to overnight at the Crawford for a full evening of romance.
-The lounge is small and reservations are required.
+Here couples can enjoy high-end cocktails, an extensive wine list, beer and chef-created bites in a cozy space that, like Union Station itself, evokes all the romance of the long-ago Golden Age of train travel–, especially late in the evening when daylight has faded and the lounge takes on its most intimate ambiance.
+Love to spice up the weekend with a pre-brunch cocktail?
+The lounge opens at noon for drinks but food service doesn't start until 4 p.m.
+Cooper Lounge is a compact space so reservations are required for the public.
+And even though it's always available to guests of the equally romantic Crawford Hotel, also inside Union Station, reservations are still recommended.

 One of Denver's oldest carriage companies, Irish Rose Drafts uses different breeds of draft horses, notably Belgians, Clydesdales, Percherons and Suffolk, to pull its signature white carriages along routes through downtown and LoDo.
 Popular for proposals, anniversaries, Valentine's Day and other celebrations, the company's horses and classic European carriages are also frequently booked for weddings.
 Consider the Romantic Mini Ride, just 25-35 minutes and perfect before a romantic dinner.
 Snuggling together in one of these carriages is also an especially romantic way to view Denver's famous holiday lights display during the winter season.
+Look for special rides just for Valentine's Day.
 The management of Irish Rose Drafts is dedicated to providing the best care for its horses.
 Though carriage rides are available year-round, the horses are not sent out if the weather is deemed dangerous for them.

 For many couples, wine tasting is an inherently romantic activity.
 There's an intimacy and sophistication to it while also being relatively inexpensive and fun.
 Denver isn't known for its wineries but Balistreri in North Denver stands out.
 The wines are purposefully natural, approachable and easy to drink, made using a combination of traditional and modern techniques.
 Handcrafted one barrel at a time, Balestreri wines have deservedly won awards.
 The Balistreri family arrived from Sicily in the early 1900s, and though they started as "truck farmers" producing vegetables, they also continued their homeland tradition of making wine for the family.
 In 1998, that family tradition became a thriving business.
 In addition to tours and tastings, the winery is an idyllic location for a proposal, wedding, anniversary or photograph setting with its ballroom, sweeping staircase and lovely gardens.